nimaeivazzadeh/multi-k8s/README.md

 # docker_complex_app
-A complex DevOps infrastructure using Nodejs-based application to build, test and deploy to production server in AWS Elasticbeanstalk.
+A complex DevOps infrastructure using Nodejs-based application to build, test and deploy to production server in AWS Elasticbeanstalk..